terry-texas-us/Peg030329/Peg & Tra File Formats.md

 	Base point				            point3d
 	{0 or more primitive definitions}

- # Groups definition
+ # Segments definition
-	Number of Group definition		    uint16_t
+	Number of Segment definition	    uint16_t
-	{0 or more group definitions}
+	{0 or more segment definitions}

- # Group definition
+ # Segment definition
 	Number of primitive definitions		uint16_t
 	{0 or more primitive definitions}